 In one interview Joey Bada$$ said:

-The album title, All Amerikkkan Bada$$ is no doubt a reference to Badass' late partner in rhymes, Capital STEEZ's mixtape Amerikkkan Korruption.
+The album title, All Amerikkkan Bada$$ is no doubt a reference to Badass's late partner in rhymes, Capital STEEZ's mixtape Amerikkkan Korruption.
 Lyrics on this new album hit references to that mixtape as well, such as the track "Dead Prez" that was produced by Joey Bada$$.
-Both Capital STEEZ and Joey Bada$$ are respected as lyricists, with fast NY styles of rapping.
+Both Capital STEEZ and Joey Bada$$ are respected as lyricists, with fast New York styles of rapping.

 "Peace to my Slimes, and peace to my CripsScHoolboy Q of the Hoover Crips in Los Angeles comes into eir verse with, "I'm part of the reason they still Crippin' out in Brooklyn" and goes on to echo the struggles of New Afrikans against police brutality and unemployment.

 Neighborhood police and they always on the shift

 Protect my Bloods, look out for my cuz

 When it's all said and done, we be the realest there was

 Who else if just not us?